ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/readme-steam.txt

-[b]Requires some setup.[/b]
+Requires some setup.
 You need to be able to run the Command Prompt as an administrator.
 You also need to subscribe to every level in this pack.

 This isn't a repack.
-It [b]doesn't contain the levels themselves[/b], but it [b]does[/b] let you play them in main game!
+It [b]doesn't[/b] contain the levels themselves, but it [b]does[/b] let you play them in main game!

+[b]UPDATE:[/b] Turns out this mod doesn't save stars, which is a real shame because that was the original point.
+They save when using the mod locally - ie. patching the games core files manually, just not through the mod.
+But if you want the stars to save, you can patch the game files manually too.
+The files you need will show up at the location below (enter it as a folder path in Windows) once you've subscribed to the mod then started the game, gone into the workshop menu once, then quit.
+Just copy them into the media folder inside the game folder.
+Make sure you backup the vanilla media folder first.
+You'll still need to do the setup covered below.

+[i]%LocalAppData%\KillHouseGames\ActionSquad\mods\1980275432\mod_root\media[/i]

 [h2]Overview[/h2]